TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

 | 41        | Left hand position 2                                                                                          |
 | 40        | Left hand position 1 (near headstock)                                                                         |

-Single notes get naturally marked as a HOPO if they are within a 1/12th step of the next note, and are not the same color as the previous note or (.mid only) a note in the preceding chord.
-For a 480-resolution .mid, this would be 160 ticks.
-(Some sources elsewhere say the threshold is a 1/16th step (120 ticks) or 170 ticks instead of 160, but the currently accepted threshold is 160 ticks.)
-This threshold can be changed on a chart-by-chart basis using the `hopo_frequency` song.ini tag.
+Notes get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
+In .mid, the default threshold is a 1/12th step (though sources elsewhere say the threshold is, assuming a 480 tick resolution, a 1/16th (120 ticks) step or 170 ticks instead of 160, but the currently accepted threshold is a 1/12th step (160 ticks)).
+This can be changed through the song.ini tag `hopo_frequency`.

+Notes can be forced as either strums or HOPOs using the Force Strum and Force HOPO markers.
+Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.

-Sustains shorter than a 1/12th step should be cut off and turned into a normal note.
+In .mid, sustains shorter than a 1/12th step should be cut off and turned into a normal note.
 This can be changed using the `sustain_cutoff_threshold` song.ini tag.
+This allows charters using a DAW to not have to make their notes 1 tick long in order for it to not be a sustain.

 Some tracks contain notes that are almost on the same position, but not quite.
 Guitar Hero 1/2 and Rock Band account for this and snap notes with a difference of 10 ticks or less to be at the position of the earliest note within the chord.